 One of my favorite passages (there are many) is Isaiah 58.
-Many years ago I read it, re-read it, then read it again & again until eventually it became A Faith Motivator for this Red Head to step out of her Comfortable Life & launch into New Adventures as an overseas Relief & Development worker (that was 1992 & now it’s 2012: it’s been 20 years -yikes!)
+Many years ago I read it, then read it again and again until eventually it became motivation for this redhead to step out of her comfortable life and launch into new adventures as an overseas relief & development worker (that was 1992 and now it’s 2012: 20 years -yikes!)

-The truths in this Chapter are not just for overseas or for the young (& strong of knees), they are for us wherever we are, at any age, whatever we’re doing, and most especially as we observe Lent (but those of you faith-filled Non-Lent-participants don’t get off the hook as Isaiah’s fasting challenge applies to you, too!)
+The truths in this chapter are not just for overseas or for the young and strong of knees, they are for us wherever we are, at any age, whatever we’re doing, and most especially as we observe Lent.

 “… Is this the kind of fast I have chosen, only a day for a man to humble himself?
 Is it only for bowing one’s head like a reed and for lying on sackcloth and ashes?
 Is that what you call a fast, a day acceptable to the Lord?

 Is not this the kind of fasting I have chosen: to loose the chains of injustice, and untie the cords of the yoke, to set the oppressed free and break every yoke?
 Is it not to share your food with the hungry and to provide the poor wanderer with shelter – when you see the naked, to clothe him, and not to turn away from your own flesh and blood?